 • Sometimes people ask why they should pay for services they don’t personally use.
 For instance, why should I pay the full membership rate when I don’t have children in religious school?
 Educating the children of our community about Torah is a basic Jewish value, and it is the responsibility not just of the parents, but of the whole community.
 If you think the synagogue is spending your dues on something foolish or unfair, talk with a member of the board and learn about who uses that program and why it is a priority.
 If you still think it foolish, you can talk to more board members about examining those priorities.

 • They call it a “membership” because you become a member.
 Once you join, at whatever dues level, you are not merely a consumer.
 Look for ways to keep expenses low by being a good member: cleaning up your messes, helping with set up and clean up, serving on committees, volunteering, and participating in events like congregational meetings and fundraising.

 For more about how to be happy with the synagogue you join, I’ve written How to Succeed at Congregational Life: Ten Tips.

-I have a bias on this subject: I don’t work for one, but I’ve been a member of a synagogue for twenty years.
-When there’s trouble, I call the rabbis; when I have good news, I share it with friends there.
+I have a bias on this subject: I don’t work for a synagogue at this time, but I’ve been a synagogue member twenty years.
+When there’s trouble, I call my rabbi; when I have good news, I share it with friends there.
 My beloved and I were married there.
 It is my Jewish family, my first and primary tie to the larger Jewish world.

 Don’t let sticker shock drive you away!
 There are ways to make it work.
 Synagogue membership is one of the great bargains around.